ludwig-austermann/gcodeplot/readme.md

 It furthermore supports a subcommand `transform`, which allows you to transform a file by translation and dilation.

-## Keyboard commands and editing features
+## Keyboard Commands And Editing Features

 In the graphical app, a few keyboard commands are enabled.
 To increase a value corresponding to a <kbd>key</kbd>, just press <kbd>key</kbd> and to decrease press <kbd>shift</kbd> + <kbd>key</kbd>.
 For bigger steps combine these combination with a further <kbd>ctrl</kbd>.